Antiqua–Fraktur dispute

 The Antiqua–Fraktur dispute was a typographical dispute in 19th- and early 20th-century Germany.

 In most European countries, blackletter typefaces like the German Fraktur were displaced with the creation of the Antiqua typefaces in the 15th and 16th centuries.
-However, in Germany and Austria, both fonts coexisted until the first half of the 20th century.
+However, in Germany and Austria, the two styles of printing coexisted until the first half of the 20th century.

-During that time, both typefaces gained ideological connotations in Germany, which led to long and heated disputes on what was the "correct" typeface to use.
-The eventual outcome was that the Antiqua-type fonts won when the Nazi Party chose to phase out the more ornate-looking Fraktur.
+During that time, both styles gained ideological connotations in Germany, which led to long and heated disputes on what was the "correct" typeface to use.
+The eventual outcome was that the Antiqua-style typefaces prevailed when the Nazi Party chose to put an end to the use of Fraktur in favor of "normal typeface" (Normalschrifterlaß).

 Origin

 Historically, the dispute originates in the differing use of these two typefaces in most intellectual texts.
-Whereas Fraktur was preferred for works written in German, for Latin texts, Antiqua-type typefaces were normally used.
-This extended even to English–German dictionaries.
-For example, the English words would all be written in Antiqua, and the German words in Fraktur.
+Whereas Fraktur was preferred for works written in German, for Latin texts the Antiqua-style typefaces were normally used.
+This extended even to English–German dictionaries; the English words would all be written in Antiqua, and the German words in Fraktur.
 Originally this was simply a convention.

 19th century

-Conflict over the two typefaces first came to a head after the occupation of Germany and dissolution of the Holy Roman Empire by Napoleon in 1806, which led to a period in the history of Germany in which nationalists began to attempt to define what cultural values were common to all Germans.
+Conflict over the two typeface styles first came to a head after the occupation of Germany and dissolution of the Holy Roman Empire by Napoleon in 1806, which led to a period in the history of Germany in which nationalists began to attempt to define cultural values common to all Germans.
 There was a massive effort to canonize the German national literature—for example, the Grimm Brothers' collection of fairy tales—and to create a unified German grammar.

-In the context of these debates, the two typefaces became increasingly polarized: Antiqua typefaces were seen to be "un-German", and they were seen to represent this by virtue of their connotations as "shallow", "light", and "not serious".
+In the context of these debates, the two styles became increasingly polarized: Antiqua typefaces were seen as "un-German", and using them took on connotations of "shallow", "light", and "not serious".
 In contrast, Fraktur, with its much darker and denser script, was viewed as representing allegedly German virtues such as depth and sobriety.

-During the Romantic Era, in which the Middle Ages were glorified, the Fraktur typefaces additionally gained the (historically incorrect) interpretation that they represented German Gothicism.
-For instance, Goethe's mother advised her son, who had taken to the clear Antiqua typefaces, to remain—"for God's sake"—German, even in his letters.
+During the Romantic Era, in which the Middle Ages were glorified, Fraktur additionally gained the (historically incorrect) interpretation that it represented German Gothicism.
+For instance, Goethe's mother advised her son to refrain from using the un-German Antiqua “for God’s sake”.